fleetdm/fleet/handbook/company/README.md

 - **Iterate.** [Look for ways](https://youtu.be/BW6TWwNZzIQ) to make smaller changes, more often.
 Always be cutting scope.
 But finish what you bite off.
 - **Move quickly.** Resist [gold plating](https://en.wikipedia.org/wiki/Gold_plating_(project_management)) and [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
 Between overthinking and rushing, there is a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).
 - **Keep things simple.** Focus on fewer tasks.
 Choose ["boring solutions"](https://about.gitlab.com/blog/2020/08/18/boring-solutions-faster-iteration/).
 Use [fewer words](http://www.paulgraham.com/writing44.html).
 Avoid preemptive structure.
-- **Practice self-care.** When you can't take on [more work](http://www.paulgraham.com/hwh.html), speak up and set boundaries.
+- **Practice self-care.** When you can't take on [more work](http://www.paulgraham.com/hwh.html), speak up.
+Set boundaries.
 Schedule time off to recharge.

 ### 🔵 Objectivity
 To reach our goals, we need to see reality clearly.

 - **Think for yourself.** Remember how often [conventional wisdom](http://www.paulgraham.com/think.html) isn't.
-Be uncool _and_ right.
 - **Seek the truth.** What's true matters.
-[Change your mind](https://fleetdm.com/handbook/company/why-this-way#why-this-way) in the face of new evidence.
+[Change your mind](https://fleetdm.com/handbook/company#why-this-way) in the face of new evidence.
 Avoid the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
 - **Be humble.** When something isn't working, stop assuming.
 Use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research) and [first principles thinking](https://en.wikipedia.org/wiki/First_principle).
 - **Stop and think.** A lucky fix without understanding does more harm than good.
 Beware [the "happy path"](https://en.wikipedia.org/wiki/Happy_path).

 ### 🟣 Openness
 Take the time to make [yourself](https://fleetdm.com/handbook/business-operations#meetings) and [your work](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible) visible.
 This also takes courage.
-Hire people like that.

 - **Write it down.** Let people learn about your [decisions](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).
 Remove outdated content so your writing is trustworthy.
 - **Welcome contributions.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
 Get comfortable letting others contribute to your domain.
 [Write simply](http://www.paulgraham.com/simply.html).